 Eye on the Month Ahead

-Data sources for non-equities performance: U.S. Treasury (Treasury yields); U.S. Energy Information Administration/Bloomberg.com Mar spot price, WTI Cushing, OK); www.goldprice.org (spot gold, NY close); Oanda/FX Street (currency exchange rates).
-All information is base deemed reliable, but no warranty or guarantee is made as to its accuracy or completeness.
-Neither the information nor any opinion expr constitutes a solicitation for the purchase or sale of any securities, and should not be relied on as financial advice.
-Past performance is no future results.
+Data sources: All information is based on sources deemed reliable, but no warranty or guarantee is made as to its accuracy or completeness.
+News items are based on reports from multiple commonly available international news sources (i.e., wire services) and are independently verified when necessary with secondary sources such as government agencies, corporate press releases, or trade organizations.
+Market data: U.S. Treasury (Treasury yields); WSJ Market Data Center (equities); Federal Reserve Board (Fed Funds target rate); U.S. Energy Information Administration/Bloomberg.com Market Data (oil spot price, WTI Cushing, OK); www.goldprice.org (spot gold, NY close); Oanda/FX Street (currency exchange rates).
+All information is based on sources deemed reliable, but no warranty or guarantee is made as to its accuracy or completeness.
+Neither the information nor any opinion expressed herein constitutes a solicitation for the purchase or sale of any securities, and should not be relied on as financial advice.
+Past performance is no guarantee of future results.
 Equities data reflects price changes, not total return.

 The Dow Jones Industrial Average (DJIA) is a price-weighted index composed of 30 widely traded blue-chip U.S. common stocks.
-The S market-cap weighted index composed of the common stocks of 500 leading companies in leading industries of the U.S. economy.
-T Composite Index is a market-value weighted index of all common stocks listed on the NASDAQ stock exchange.
-The Russell 2000 is a weighted index composed of 2000 U.S. small-cap common stocks.
-The Global Dow is an equally weighted index of 150 widely traded blue-c stocks worldwide.
+The S&P 500 is a market-cap weighted index composed of the common stocks of 500 leading companies in leading industries of the U.S. economy.
+The NASDAQ Composite Index is a market-value weighted index of all common stocks listed on the NASDAQ stock exchange.
+The Russell 2000 is a market-cap weighted index composed of 2000 U.S. small-cap common stocks.
+The Global Dow is an equally weighted index of 150 widely traded blue-chip common stocks worldwide.
 The U.S. Dollar Index is a geometrically weighted index of the value of the U.S. dollar relative to six foreign currencies.
-Ma listed are unmanaged and are not available for direct investment.
+Market indexes listed are unmanaged and are not available for direct investment.